Gastrectomy is the removal of part or all of the stomach.

-- full gastrectomy, removal of the entire stomach
+- A full gastrectomy is the removal of the entire stomach.

 - perforations in the stomach wall